Commercial mortgage broker for owner-occupiers and investors

 Using a whole-of-market broker

-The most common reason people call us: their bank’s business banking arm said no. One bank is one appetite; a decline does not kill the deal.
+The most common reason people call us is that their bank’s business banking arm said no. One bank is one appetite; a decline does not settle the wider market.

 How to apply for a commercial mortgage